jptweb/IGME-340-Shared/projects/p3_roll_your_own_instructions.md

 # Project 3 - Roll-Your-Own Flutter App

 ## I. Overview
-*Using Flutter, create a Game or App*:
+**Using Flutter, create a Game or App**:
 - For this project you are creating a Flutter game or App experience for Mobile platforms, Android or IOS (ideally both).
-- You will be proposing an idea and describing it on a nicely formatted "proposal/about".
-Additionally you will be submitting documentation for it (so I know how to grade it) and a video presentation that will be played during our final exam period to the class (over zoom for those who want to travel early).

-Example projects:
+  - Example projects:
     - Flutter Game
     - Utiliy Application
     - Enhanced API based application (Enhancing Project 2 or something new).

-The project will be very open and it will be up to you to decide what technologies/packages to implement, below are some examples:
-- **Flame Engine**
-- GPS / Maps
-- Native Camera
-- Flutter Casual Game Kit
-- **Firebase**
-- Advanced State Management, ex: **BLoC**, **Riverpod**
-- Responsive Layout
-- Other package not discussed or shown in class.

-## II.
-Goal
+- You will be proposing an idea and describing it on a nicely formatted "proposal/about".
+Additionally you will be submitting documentation for it (so I know how to grade it) and a video presentation that will be played during our final exam period to the class (over zoom for those who want to travel early).

 - Your goal is to create a app or game that is easy to use, functional, and aesthetically pleasing.

 - Ideally the experience will run in all platforms Flutter can run on, but the bare minimum will be the Android Simulator or IOS Simulator.